-Puerto Rico has been a U.S. territory since 1898, and Island residents have been U.S. citizens since 1917.
-For the first time in history, on November 3rd, 2020, as part of the general election, the people of Puerto Rico will vote on the territory’s admission as a state of the Union with a simple “YES or NO” question.
+Puerto Rico has been a U.S. territory since 1898, and island residents have been U.S. citizens since 1917.
+For the first time in history, on November 3rd, 2020, as part of the Puerto Rico general election, a clear majority voted “YES” to request the Island’s immediate admission into the Union as a state.
+See the official results here.

-This vote comes on the heels of two other plebiscites held in 2012 and 2017, where a majority of voters rejected the current territory status and more voters favored statehood than any non-territory option.
+This vote comes on the heels of two other plebiscites held in 2012 and 2017, where a majority of voters rejected the current territory status and more voters favored statehood than any other non-territorial status option.
 Statehood opponents have claimed that the results were questionable because of their boycott of the vote through blank ballots in 2012 and low voter participation rate in 2017.
 Although in a democracy only the votes of those who participate in an election and choose a valid option can ever really count, Congress has hesitated to act on those prior results.
 This has made clear that for Congress to take action on resolving Puerto Rico’s ultimate political status, they need to know definitively that a majority of voters support a non-territorial alternative.
-Since statehood is the non-territorial alternative with the most support, asking this simple statehood YES/NO question is essential to show if an unquestionable majority support it.
+Since statehood is the non-territorial alternative with the most support, asking this simple statehood YES/NO question was essential to show that an unquestionable majority of Puerto Ricans support it.

-How is this vote different from previous plebiscites?
+How was this vote different from previous plebiscites?

-Although island residents have been asked multiple times in the past to vote on the island’s future political status options, the question of statehood has never been asked in such a simple, direct and immediate way as it is now:
+Although island residents have been asked multiple times in the past to vote on the island’s future political status options, the question of statehood has never been asked in such a simple, direct and immediate way:

-This straightforward format allows everyone who opposes statehood for any reason (i.e. they favor keeping the territory, want independence, etc.) to vote “NO,” and it allows everyone who believes in full voting rights and equality as U.S. citizens to vote “YES” to statehood.
-Asking if voters want statehood immediately will also show Congress the urgency of taking action if “YES” wins.
+This straightforward format allowed everyone who opposed statehood, for any reason (i.e. they favor keeping the territory, want independence, etc.), to vote “NO,” and it allowed everyone who supported statehood (full voting rights and equality as U.S. citizens), to vote “YES”.
+The question asked if voters wanted statehood immediately to show Congress the urgency of taking action on the results.

-Does this vote matter even though it is “non-binding”?
-Is there any precedent?
+Does this vote matter even though it was “non-binding”?
+Was there any precedent?

 Yes.
 Alaska and Hawaii also confronted delays in getting Congress to respond to their calls for self-government and self-determination when they were territories seeking statehood.
 To address that, both of the territories voted in locally sponsored “non-binding” plebiscites expressing support for statehood.
 Those locally sponsored votes generated necessary pressure for Congress to pass their statehood admission bills, which required them to vote one final time before becoming a state.
 In both cases support for statehood grew significantly between the territory’s first locally sponsored “non-binding” statehood vote (58% in 1946 for Alaska & 67% in 1940 for Hawaii) and their federally “binding” final vote after Congress enacted admission legislation (83% in 1958 for Alaska and 94% in 1959 for Hawaii).